jasonch35/ragreforged-docs/docs/gameplay-changes.md

 - Players can no longer open Boxes or Quivers if weight is less than the weight of the contents

-- Sitting Regeneration is increased dramatically by 10 times
+- Sitting and Standing Regeneration ticks decreased by half
     -   <small>With this boost, players will be able to spend less time waiting and more time exploring.</small>

 - Items with a drop rate of 10% or less are now directly added to the inventory